Catch-XXII/TCKN_Generator/README.md

 ```

 call validator function with any tckn as a string which you want to test
-returns a tuple which holds bool and tckn value
+returns a tuple which holds bool and tckn:str value
 ```commandline
 validator('tckn')
 :returns